duckdb/duckdb-web/docs/extensions/overview.md

 ## Developing Extensions

 The same API that the official extensions use is available for developing extensions.
-This allows users to extend the functionaly of DuckDB such to suit their domain the best.
+This allows users to extend the functionality of DuckDB such that it suits their domain the best.
 A template for creating extensions is available in the [`extension-template` repository](https://github.com/duckdb/extension-template/).

 ## Working with Extensions